mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a hairstyle popular in ancient Greece around Alexander the Great's time, characterized by being swept back from the forehead, with curls to the sides.
 - `argot`
 a language used by a group to prevent outsiders from understanding, a slang, a jargon.
 Not be confused with `ergot`, which is th fungus that grows in wheat and causes hallucination (`Sporysz` in Polish).
+- `avast!`
+stop, cease (nautical term, shouted out when a sailor was meant to stop doing sth).
 - `Bian Lian`
 the quick-face-mask-change art popular in Sichuan operas.
 - `(false) bill of goods`